 On the 9th February 2018 Anglia Two was tasked to a three-year-old girl named Annabel, who had sadly suffered a cardiac arrest at her pre-school.

 On 9 February 2018 our Cambridge team members were familiarising themselves with one another as it was the first shift for Dr Jon Barratt.
 Jon, Dr Victor Inyang, Supervising Consultant and Critical Care Paramedic Chris Neil were undertaking a moulage and running through kit details with their new team member.
-The red phone rang at 09:49 and the team was tasked to a three-year-old child in cardiac arrest.
+The red phone rang at 09:49 and the team was tasked to a three-year-old child in Ipswich in cardiac arrest.
 Seventeen minutes later pilots Gavin Blake and Olly Gates landed the helicopter in the garden adjacent to the Pre-school the young girl attended.

 The team had been advised that a three-year-old girl was in cardiac arrest and chest compressions were being carried out on scene by pre-school staff.
 How the patient had become ill was not clear, although there was some suggestion it might be due to a fall.